-WARNING: A small number of people who have taken metformin hydrochloridc have developed a serious condition called lactic acidosis.
+WARNING: A small number of people who have taken metformin hydrochloride have developed a serious condition called lactic acidosis.
 Properly functioning kidneys are needed to help prevent lactic acidosis.
-Most people with kidney problems should not take GLUCOVANCE (glyburide and metformin) .
-(See Question Nos.
+Most people with kidney problems should not take GLUCOVANCE.
+(See Question Nos .
 9-13.)

-Ql.
-Why do I need to take GLUCOVANCE (glyburide and metformin) ?
+Q1.
+Why do I need to take GLUCOVANCE?

 People with diabetes are not able to make enough insulin and/or respond normally to the insulin their body does make.
 When this happens, sugar (glucose) builds up in the blood.
 This can lead to serious medical problems, including kidney damage, amputations, and blindness.
 Diabetes is also closely linked to heart disease.
 The main goal of treating diabetes is to lower your blood sugar to a normal level.